How Is a Family Business Like an LLC Treated in a Divorce in North Carolina?

 If you own a limited liability company (LLC), you are probably wondering how those business assets are treated during your divorce proceedings.

-Between understanding what property is subject to division and protecting your assets, there are numerous legal issues to consider when facing a divorce in North Carolina.
+Between understanding what property is subject to division and protecting your assets, there are numerous legal issues to consider when spouses separate in North Carolina.
 Fortunately, there are measures business owners can take to protect their business in the event of a divorce.

 Keep reading to learn more about your options.

 An LLC is a type of business designation used to protect your business and give you more control.
 For a family business, multiple people may be owners, or “members.”
 The portion each person owns is their membership interest.
 This ownership interest counts as personal property in the event of a divorce, unless some measures are taken to protect it as non-marital property.

 A single-member LLC is a popular way to file a business.
 However, personal and business assets can seem like a gray area, since an owner is personally responsible for the business’s taxes and debts.